Genge says England will 'turn up and fight'

 "As a team we want to see us fight for each other until the last minute - and I think we will get that."

-Genge added to BBC Sport: "I don't think there is a massive difference in skill level and player calibre between the majority of the teams in the world.
+Talking to BBC Sport, Genge added: "I don't think there is a massive difference in skill level and player calibre between the majority of the teams in the world.

 "It is just people working hard on the day, and effort, the things that you can control.